xoolive/traffic/docs/tutorial/go_around.rst

-In the following example, we try to look at possible contributing factors leading to many go arounds for one of the identified situations, which includes a runway configuration change:
+In the following example, we try to look at possible contributing factors leading to many go-arounds for one of the identified situations, which includes a runway configuration change:

 - bars behind aircraft represent the duration of the final approach (aligned with ILS);
-- the color of the trail represents the number of landing attempts;
+- the colour of the trail represents the number of landing attempts;
-- the runway configuration change suggests possible tail or cross wind conditions which are well-known contributing factors for go arounds.
+- the runway configuration change suggests possible tail or cross wind conditions which are well-known contributing factors for go-arounds.

 .. jupyter-execute::
     :code-below: